-When an editor can put a face to a name, you’re more likely to get your stories accepted.
+When an editor has met you face-to-face, you’re more likely to get your stories accepted.
 If the editor remembers you as that charming person who chatted them up at a conference in an articulate manner, without being too pushy, you're on your way to establishing a good working relationship.

 You can meet an editor by making an appointment and meeting face-to-face in his/her office, if they're local.
 This isn't always feasible, but sometimes it's possible.